Greginkansas/-openhab-openhab1wiki/MAX!Cube-Binding.md

 The value position is transmitted as rarely as the actual temperature.
 You may have to wait very long until something is displayed.

+**Mode**

+The operating mode can be requested using the _mode_ type in the corresponding binding configuration.

+    String Heating_Max_Valve_Mode "Thermostat Mode [%s]" (MyGroup) { maxcube="JEQ0336148:type=mode" }

+The mode is displayed as "AUTOMATIC" for example.

+### All devices
+The following configuration is available for all MAX! devices.

 **Battery State**

 The battery state of a device can be requested using the _battery_ type in the corresponding binding configuration.